fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 # Encoding

-Each RTP payload will contain one more more objects.
+Each RTP payload will contain one or more objects.
 An object can not be split across two RTP packets.
 The general design is that if the decoder does has not been coded to understand a given object type, the decode can skip over the object to the next object but will not be able